 Withers won four Grammy Awards, was inducted into the Songwriters Hall of Fame, the West Virginia Music Hall of Fame, the ASCAP Rhythm & Soul Heritage award, and Lean on Me was inducted into the Grammy Hall of Fame.
 In 2009, a documentary of Withers' life by the name of his second album Still Bill made it's debut and was well received.

-# 5 Stand by Me - Ben E. King
+# 5 Stand By Me

 By Jerry Leiber, Mike Stoller, and Ben E. King

 Stand by Me is a classic American anthem heralding the value of faithful friendship.
 The song is universal to all age groups.
-When we hear that signature bass intro, with the rhythmic maracas, our spirits are quickened, our hearts warmed, and the foot tapping commences.
+When we hear that signature bass intro, with the rhythmic maracas, our spirits are quickened, our hearts warmed, and the foot-tapping commences.

 Stand By Me put King on the map as a standout solo artist.
 When the song came out it rated # 4 on the Billboard charts, and # 1 on the R&B charts.
 In 1986, Director Rob Reiner used the song in a movie by the same name - in fact, he got the title of the movie from the song.
 The coming of age film was based on the Stephen King novel, The Body.
-In the plot, a group of boys go on a journey to find the dead body of a local boy.
+In the plot, a group of boys goes on a journey to find the dead body of a local boy.
 According to Songfacts, Reiner felt the title helped put the focus of the plot more on the friendship between the boys and not on the body, which would likely draw a wider audience.
-3
+6

-The lyrics capture the essence of the friendship between the four twelve year old boys on their journey, facing new experiences and fears.
+The lyrics capture the essence of the friendship between the four twelve-year-old boys on their journey, facing new experiences and fears.
 But as they stand together, they overcome and learn the lessons of friendship.
 When the film was released, the song soared the charts once again, making it to the top ten.

 A plethora of other artists have performed and recorded the song (four hundred and counting).
 Hands down John Lennon nailed it best; some say better than King.
-Lennon's version, featured on his 1975 album Rock and Roll and made a single, did well on the charts, coming in at # 25.
+Lennon's version featured on his 1975 album Rock and Roll and made a single, did well on the charts, coming in at # 25.
 And here's a bit of trivia most people don't know: Muhammad Ali (aka Cassius Clay) recorded the song on his album I Am the Greatest, in 1963.
 It didn't do much until the next year when he defeated Liston for the championship and it came out as a single.